 Our mission is to provide resources and expertise to the residents of Klamath and Lake Counties through economic development, community revitalization and community sustainability.
 KLRHC primarily benefits low and moderate income clientele (at or below 80% median income adjusted by family size and location).

-CURRENT SERVICES OF KLRHC:
+SERVICES OF KLRHC:

 Business Revolving Loan Program – In 2007, KLRHC was approved as the sub-grantee for the Klamath County CDBG funded Economic Development Loan fund.
 This program is used to provide “gap" financing for businesses.